Top benefits challenges:

 - Increasing productivity by maintaining a healthy workforce

-- 88% of retail employers say it’s important to tailor benefits offerings at different employee levels or life stages; however, only 40% do so.
+- 48% of health care employers say it is important to tailor benefits offerings at different employee levels or life stages; however, only 40% do so.

-- 75% of retail employers say their organizations do not have a company-sponsored wellness program, highest among all industries.
+- 66% of health care organizations do not have a company-sponsored wellness program.

-- 38% say it’s extremely/very important to tailor their benefits communications to employees at different levels or life stages; however, only 29% do so.
+- 42% say it is extremely/very important to tailor their benefits communications to employees at different levels or life stages; however, only 31% do so.

-- 43% of retail employers say their company communicates only somewhat effectively with employees about benefits offered; another 12% say they communicate not very/not at all effectively.
+- 46% of health care employers say their company communicates somewhat/not very effectively with employees about benefits offered.

 Top voluntary benefits challenges: